discretize/discretize-guides/builds/mesmer/condi-virtuoso/index.md

 Remember that your personal damage skills are faster than phantasms, but that they deal more damage over time, this means that direct damaging skills such as Bladecall and auto-attacks get higher priority if the boss is close to phasing.

-Utilize <Skill name="Bladesong Dissonance"/> for CC, but also remember to not use too much CC on the breakbar and space out your big CC cooldowns like Signet of Humility so they don't overlap with other powerful CC skills.
+Utilize <Skill name="Bladesong Dissonance"/> for CC, but also remember to not use too much CC on the break bar and space out your big CC cooldowns like Signet of Humility so they don't overlap with other powerful CC skills.

-Apart from doing DPS, you'll also have access to a wide range of utilities which can all be used for skips, blocks and damage mitigation.
-Make sure to read what they do and dont be afraid to swap to them situationally, ecpecially in T4s.
+Apart from doing DPS, you'll also have access to a wide range of utilities which can all be used for skips, blocks, and damage mitigation.
+Make sure to read what they do and don't be afraid to swap to them situationally, especially in T4s.

 </Card>